osxmidi/LinVst/README.md

 LinVst-Linux32bit-only.zip contains makefiles for Linux 32bit only systems.

+For slower systems not displaying the embedded window correctly there is a EMBEDTHREAD define (see the embedded makefiles for details).

 A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.